-While the Joy-Cons are perfect for portability, the best Nintendo Switch controller experience is without a doubt the official Pro Controller.
+While the Joy-Cons are perfect for portability, the best Nintendo Switch controller experience is undoubtedly the official Pro Controller.
 It’s a full controller with a similar layout to the ever-popular Xbox One Controller, with the D-pad on the bottom.

 The Nintendo Switch Pro Controller is more durable and comfortable than the standard Joy-Cons, making it perfect for playing at home or getting competitive in Super Smash Bros Ultimate or Fortnite.
 That said, the D-pad isn’t the best for traditional fighting games, and as a first-party Nintendo controller, you should expect to pay a premium over other options.

 2. Nintendo Switch Joy-Con Controllers

 The Joy-Cons hit some early troubles with connectivity, but they’re still among the best Nintendo Switch controllers.
 Sure, they’re expensive, but you’re technically getting two fully functional controllers, which is perfect for the occasional co-op.